Yboera/PANet/README.md

 # PANet
-Parallax-aware Network for Light Fileld Salient Object Detection
+Parallax-aware Network for Light Field Salient Object Detection Our code will come soon.